nunogand/Argonauta/livros_x/557-As-Cortes-do-Caos.md

 Numero: 557
-Titulo: As Cortes do Caos
+title: As Cortes do Caos
 Autor: Roger Zelazny
 Co-autor:
-Ano-de-Publicacaoo: 2004
+Ano-de-Publicacao: 2004
 Titulo-original: The Courts of Chaos
 Tradutor: Paulo Moreira
 Co-tradutor: